 - 1. Electromagnetic interference: Other electronic devices, power lines, or other electromagnetic sources can cause the security system to operate inconsistently. - a.
-Verify that the fob is not in a metal enclosure or within 3 in (76 mm) of any other electronic devices.
+Verify that the fob is not in a metal enclosure or within 76 mm (3 in) of any other electronic devices. - b.

-- b.
 Place the fob on the seat and set the OFF/RUN switch to RUN.
-After the system disarms, return the fob to a convenient location. - c.
-Move motorcycle at least 15 ft (5 m) from the spot of interference. - Discharged fob battery: Use the PIN to disarm the system.
+After the system disarms, return the fob to a convenient location. - Move motorcycle at least 5 m (15 ft) from the spot of interference. - Discharged fob battery: Use the PIN to disarm the system.
 Replace the battery.
-See SECURITY SYSTEM > Security System Fob (Page 65). - 3.
-Damaged fob: Use the PIN to disarm the motorcycle.
+See SECURITY SYSTEM > SECURITY SYSTEM FOB (Page 65). - Damaged fob: Use the PIN to disarm the motorcycle.
 Replacement fobs are available for purchase from a Harley-Davidson dealer.